MA, MBACP

 How Urvi Works

-Urvi specialises in anxiety, depression, trauma and PTSD, relationship issues, low self-esteem, and identity issues.
-She draws on different therapeutic approaches—including work with thoughts and patterns (CBT), understanding how past experiences shape the present (psychodynamic), exploring meaning and choice (existential), and body-based awareness, tailoring her work to your individual needs at a pace that feels manageable.
+She draws on different therapeutic approaches, including working with thoughts and patterns, understanding how past experiences shape the present (psychodynamic), exploring meaning and choice (existential), and body-based awareness (somatic), tailoring her work to your individual needs at a pace that feels manageable.

 Qualification and Training